 The demographic dividend in Sub-Saharan Africa is a double-edged sword.
 A young population carries the prospect of many productive years ahead and a limited burden of dependency from older generations.
 But this opportunity can not be capitalized upon if young people are unable to find productive employment (Fox et al., 2016).
 In spite of gains in formal educational attainment, youth unemployment rates remain high; for example, while 40 percent of Rwanda's population is between the ages of 14-30, 65 percent of these youth are unemployed.
 This raises the prospect of both a lost generation of opportunity, and the political risks that accompany a large, unemployed, urban, young population (Bongaarts, 2016).
-Yet despite this pressing need, policymakers have limited access to interventions with demonstrated effectiveness at improving productive employment for youth.
+Yet despite this pressing need, there is limited evidence of the relative effectiveness of alternative strategies to improve productive employment for youth.

 It has long been recognized that both physical and human capital-"money and ideas"-may constrain the productivity of young entrepreneurs (Giné and Mansuri, 2014).
-To build human capital, skills training programs attract billions each year; Blattman and Ralston (2015) estimate that the World Bank alone spends almost a billion dollars annually on such programs.
-Despite some signs of success in generating employment (Alfonsi et al., 2019; Diaz and Rosas, 2016), the impacts of programs aimed at lifting human capital have been variable and less impressive than hoped in terms of labor and income benefits (McKenzie, 2017).
-A systematic review by Kluve et al. (2017) finds labor market interventions to have positive effects on employment and income, but these impacts are small and highly variable across studies.
+To build human capital, skills training programs attract billions each year: Blattman and Ralston (2015) estimate that the World Bank alone spends almost a billion dollars annually on such programs.1 Despite some signs of success in generating employment (Alfonsi et al., 2019; Diaz and Rosas, 2016), systematic reviews of the employment and income impacts of programs aimed at lifting human capital show these have been modest on average and highly variable across studies (Kluve et al., 2017; McKenzie, 2021).
 At the same time, the costs of relaxing capital constraints are falling due to the widespread availability of mobile money in the developing world.
 A large literature finds that unconditional cash transfers are invested in durables (Haushofer and Shapiro, 2016), productive assets (Blattman et al., 2018; Gertler et al., 2012), and microenterprises (De Mel et al., 2012), suggesting that cash may be a reasonable alternative in delivering economic livelihood assistance to youth.
 In its Future Drivers of Growth report, the Government of Rwanda raises the possibility that "for a significant portion of the population who will continue creating their own jobs, capital-centric programs may be more effective and cheaper to implement than simple training programs" (Government of Rwanda and World Bank Group, 2019, p.
 81).
-Rigorous comparative cost-effectiveness research across these different modalities is sorely needed, as well as a better understanding of potential complementarities between them.
+But in spite of the widespread emphasis on these channels of investment, few studies have directly compared cash and human-capital investments, leaving differences in populations and resource-intensities of investment to confound comparisons between them.
+Rigorous comparative cost-effectiveness research across these different modalities-as well as a better understanding of their potential complementarities-is sorely needed.